 We need to use the Bootrec.exe tool.
 Click on command prompt and type in the following commands, one after the other:

-Now go ahead and reboot your system.
-In some cases you may need to run some additional commands.
+Exit and now go ahead and reboot your system.
+In some cases, you may need to run some additional commands.

 It’s wise to backup MBR or create a System Recovery Disk so that in case something like this happens you don’t have to run for the Windows Recovery Disk.
-To create a system recovery drive in Windows 8, follow these steps:
+To create a system recovery drive in Windows, follow these steps:

 - Press Win + R and type in RecoveryDrive.exe

 - Once you insert the USB drive it will start creating the Recovery for you’re USB drive.